 The first official day of summer is right around the corner, and there’s no better time to talk about swimsuit season.
 Exciting to some and dreaded by others, the summer months require sunscreen and swimwear.
 Just after New Year’s, people begin their resolutions and flock to the gym, swearing to have that bikini body by Memorial Day.
 However, it’s easier said than done.
 For some, life gets too busy or the motivation subsides, and they resume their normal routines.
 However, even those who manage to follow through with their diet and exercise routine can run into snags.

 CoolSculpting is a non-invasive, non-surgical procedure based on the science of Cryolipolysis.
-Dieter Manstein and R. Rox Anderson, both doctors and scientists at Harvard University discovered the technology of Cryolipolysis when they noticed that some young children who ate popsicles developed dimples.
+Dieter Manstein and R. Rox Anderson, both doctors and scientists at Harvard University, discovered the technology of Cryolipolysis when they noticed that some young children who ate popsicles developed dimples.
 Upon further investigation, they learned the popsicles were freezing and eliminating small pockets of fat cells, causing the formation of dimples in the cheeks.
 Thus, CoolSculpting was born, a non-invasive treatment that contours and shapes the body by cooling and targeting fat cells.
-And with the new CoolAdvantage applicator, we are able to reduce the time of each treatment so patients can obtain faster results!
+And with the new CoolAdvantage applicator, we are able to reduce the time of each treatment so patients can get back to their schedule more quickly!

 What Can CoolSculpting Treat?

 Since the FDA-approval of CoolSculpting for the most common treatment areas (the abdomen and love handles), there have been several additions to treat smaller areas of concern.
-CoolSmooth is an applicator created to specifically treat the “non-pinchable” areas of fat, like the outer thighs.
-CoolMini was created to treat submental chin fat, as known as a “double chin,” which can be either genetic or caused by weight fluctuation.
+CoolSmooth is an applicator created to specifically treat the “non-pinchable” areas of fat such as the outer thighs.
+CoolMini was created to treat submental chin fat, also known as a “double chin,” which can be caused by genetics or weight fluctuation.
+You can read more about slimming your double chin in this related blog post.

 Common Misconceptions About CoolSculpting